TimoFreiberg/typestate-post/typestate-rust.md

 # The Case for the Typestate Pattern - The Typestate Pattern itself
-:source-highlighter: highlightjs
-:highlightjs-languages: rust

-In the previous article (TODO insert link), I showed two equivalent implementations of the same program to compare different approaches of encoding state in types.
+In the [previous article](https://www.novatec-gmbh.de/en/blog/the-case-for-the-typestate-pattern-introducing-algebraic-data-types/), I showed two equivalent implementations of the same program to compare different approaches of encoding state in types.

 Now, I'll show the typestate pattern.